Career Development Volunteer Opportunities

 Developed by Kenyon’s Alumni Council, the Career Development Office now connects students with alumni career fields by inviting Kenyon professionals to “take over” the Kenyon CDO Instagram for 24 hours.
 As a host, you can offer a virtual window into the day-to-day operations of your work, explain your career path and respond to student-submitted questions.
 If you are savvy with Instagram and think Kenyon students and alumni would enjoy working in your field, apply to this program with your Instagram handle here:

-Kenyon College is committed to providing opportunities for all students to participate in high-impact practices that can lead to lifelong fulfilling careers.
-Giving to the Scott A. Layson fund — named after the longtime, influential CDO director — provides greater access to internship and research opportunities for all students.
+Kenyon is committed to providing opportunities for all students to participate in high-impact practices that can lead to lifelong fulfilling careers.
+Giving to the Scott A. Layson fund — named after a longtime, influential CDO director — provides greater access to internship and research opportunities for all students.
 Contact Sarah Tancredi or Anne Ellsworth '04 to discuss supporting this fund.

 The Kenyon Career Development Office (CDO) maintains information to help Kenyon students and alumni connect with individuals and companies that are willing to assist, mentor, or house students who are exploring careers and with internship and job opportunities that may be available.
 Students, employers and volunteers should be aware that the CDO does not vet or conduct background checks on the students that may seek assistance, employers that may be offering opportunities, or volunteers who may be providing support.
 Employers, students, mentors, and hosts are highly encouraged to meet via a phone or Skype call prior to confirming any arrangements to determine suitability of fit and discuss mutual expectations.
 While the CDO is not responsible for what happens in arrangements that come from its networks, it is happy to assist students, employers and volunteers with conflict resolution and resources should difficulties occur.